AdaCore/learn/intro_to_ada.rst

 boolean as a boolean condition will result in a compile time error.
 This is a result of Ada's static strong typing.

+.. gusthoff: as far as I know, "Boolean" should always be spelled with upper-case "B".

 Imperative language - If/Else
 -----------------------------